Bill Cosby Found Guilty Of All Charges In Sexual Assault Retrial

 "We don't think Mr. Cosby's guilty of anything," Tom Mesereau said.
 "And the fight is not over."

-Fighting back tears, Montgomery County District Attorney Kevin Steele said during a post-trial press conference, that the case helped showed who "the real Bill Cosby was," and thanked all the people who helped them get a conviction.
+Fighting back tears, Montgomery County District Attorney Kevin Steele said during a post-trial press conference that the case helped showed who "the real Bill Cosby was," and he thanked all the people who helped get a conviction.

 Montgomery County DA Kevin Steele: “Money and power and who you are will not stop us from a criminal investigation or prosecuting a case ...
 We now know today ... who the real Bill Cosby was.” pic.twitter.com/ZrSnzhO5MZ— Bobby Allyn (@BobbyAllyn) April 26, 2018